wecodemore/grunt-githooks/README.md

 Work is in progress to support these two use cases:

- - on Windows, registering hooks able to run Grunt from a different folder than the root of the Git repo – [issue #7](https://github.com/rhumaric/grunt-githooks/issues/7)
  - when working with Git GUI, makins sure hooks have the appropriate path to Grunt – [issue #8](https://github.com/rhumaric/grunt-githooks/issues/8)

 ## Getting Started